In the guide

 There are three reasons for keeping and retaining veterinary medicine records:

-• the record assists in ensuring that animal products for human use are safe and free from veterinary drug residues.
+• to assist in ensuring that animal products for human use are safe and free from veterinary drug residues.
 This includes meat and all other products - for example, milk, eggs, honey and wool

 • to provide a record that livestock and other creatures have been treated in a timely and appropriate manner to prevent them being subjected to unnecessary suffering